dbarkman/HomeAdvisor/README.md

 * HomeAdvisor.postman_collection.json: the test suite for testing the HomeAdvisor project with PostMan.
 	* Note: the test suite currently points to the hosted version of this project.

-## Hosted
-This project is hosted and can be run at https://cla.ms.

 ## Local Install

 This project has been tested on a LAMP stack with the following versions: